5 GERD-Friendly Recipes to Enjoy This Summer

 Heat grill to high.
 Place the brown sugar, salt, and butter in a small saucepan and cook until the butter has melted and the sugar has dissolved.
 Remove from heat.

-Brush the plantains with oil on both sides and grill until golden brown and caramelized, about three minutes per side.
+Brush the plantains with oil on both sides and grill until golden brown and caramelized, about 3 minutes per side.
 Remove from the grill and dab with the sugar glaze before serving.

 Drink: Dreamy mango smoothie

 Research shows that drinking alcohol above the recommended U.S. dietary guidelines significantly increases the risk of esophageal cancer.
-This smoothie is delicious and as much fun as any cocktail.
+This smoothie is delicious and as much fun as any cocktail, without the added alcohol.

 1 cup of coconut milk